Estonian Basketball All-Star Game

-The Estonian Basketball All-Star Game was an annual basketball event in Cyprus, organised by the Korvpalli Meistriliiga.
+The Estonian Basketball All-Star Game was an annual basketball event in Estonia, organised by the Korvpalli Meistriliiga.
 It was established in 2000.
 The event was mostly held at the end or the beginning of the year and consisted of an all-star game, a three-point shoot contest and slam-dunk exhibition.
 Many ledendary Estonian players like Martin Müürsepp and Aivar Kuusmaa have played in the All-Star Game.

 List of games

 Bold: Team that won the game.